 Not usually, a slight tingling or a warm sensation is generally what most people feel.
 However, the sensation varies from person to person.
 People with coarse, dark hair may experience an initial sensation similar to that felt by the gentle flick of an elastic band.

-SmoothSkin Pure, Muse, For Men and Gold all feature GENTLE MODE, which can help you get used to the experience if you do find treatments a little uncomfortable at first.
+SmoothSkin Gold features Gentle Mode, which can help you get used to the experience if you do find treatments a little uncomfortable at first.

 Laser and IPL both work to prevent hair growth by using light and in turn heat to target the hair follicle, in correlation with the hair growth cycle.
 However, the technology used to deliver the light is really quite different – with the key difference being the kind of light itself.

 In short, IPL devices produce a wide range of wavelengths of light to produce a single white flash.
 This light can appear with an orange/red glow when the device is flashed against the skin, like a camera flash.
 Lasers use one wavelength of light which creates a single beam, like a laser pointer.